iomegak12/aws-sagemaker-byom/container/ReadMe.md

-# Bring Your Own Algorithm and Models
+# Bring Your Own Algorithm and Models - Local Testing